jatinranga-Projects/Human-personality-factor-analysis/README.md

 - It was categogorized into two dimensions
 - Factor 1 - Extrovert vs Introvert qualities
 - Factor 2 - Responsible vs disorganized
-- 3. What is the most important thing I should learn from this data?

 The most important takeaway is that
 1.  **How outgoing, energetic, and emotionally stable a person is (Extraversion/Introversion and aspects of Neuroticism).**